-Primarily, this suggests that olaparib could potentially become a new treatment option for women living with BRCA-mutated secondary breast cancer – but also because these results are the culmination of over a decade of work, which Breast Cancer Now-funded researchers were involved with from the beginning.
+This suggests that olaparib could become a new treatment option for people with BRCA-mutated breast cancer.
+These results are also the culmination of over a decade of work, which Breast Cancer Now-funded researchers were involved with from the beginning.

 What is olaparib?